pyeventsourcing/eventsourcing/docs/topics/process.rst

 And, rather than seeking foundations in idealism of mathematics (e.g. CSP) or in physics (e.g. Actors), the approach taken here is to seek foundations in engineering empiricism.
-In particular, in the empirical reliability of counting and ACID database transactions.
+In particular, in the empirical reliability of counting and of ACID database transactions.

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of